amitgoswami1027/CognitiveTechnology/Capstone_Project/README.md

 ### SOME POINTERS HELPFULL
 * There are two important differences between the SUPERSTATE and the TOP state.
 First, the top state doesn’t have any augmentations relating to an impasse, nor does it have a superstate.
 Instead, the top state has “^superstate nil”.
 The second difference is that only the top state has “io,” “input-link,” and “output-link ” augmentations that connect to the perception and action systems.
 There are no independent  “ nput-link” and “output-link” structures in substates, although it is possible to copy pointers to the top state structures in the substates.
+* ???
+Episodic Memory - Retrieve Past experiences and model the search logic on the top of it.????

 ```
 ## Project CapStone